Board of Directors

 Emily Swift, Student Advisor

 Emily Swift joined our board as the student advisor in 2022 and is a passionate advocate for the environment.
-As well as being a member of the SCOPE board, she is a member of EcoChicos, an environmental advocacy at her high school.
+As well as being a member of the SCOPE board, she is a member of EcoChicos, an environmental advocacy group at her high school.

 David Weary, KQRU 107.9 Program Manager for SCOPE Radio